The Best Gaming Mouse for Video Gamers

 While there’s tons of fun to be had on video game consoles, it’s hard to beat PC gaming for complexity and fun.
 But to master the latest PC video games it’s important to have the best gaming mouse you can get, as you’ll find the two-button model you use for everyday tasks woefully insufficient.
 The best gaming mice have much more to offer.

 Before buying a gaming mouse, determine your grip style, the types of games you play to make sure the mouse has the features you need, and the way you move your mouse around (whether in long or short motions).
 Then, choose a gaming mouse that feels right and has all the buttons and extra functionalities you need.

-The land of mice is rife with options, but it chiefly comes down to dots-per-inch, or dpi, a misplaced term from the printing days that basically describes how sensitive the mouse is to your fine movements.
+The land of gaming mice can get kind of complicated, but the best gaming mice have high dots-per-inch, or dpi, a term borrowed from printing days that basically describes how sensitive the mouse is to fine movements.
 The higher the number, the better at capturing them and translating them to in-game actions.
 Whether you’re willing to spend a little or a lot, dpi is easy to upgrade.

-Here are some of our favorites when it comes to picking the right gaming mouse.
+Here are some of our favorites when it comes to picking the best gaming mouse.

 Pros: With a maximum 7,200 dpi, this gaming mouse can allow you the precision to shoot the wings off a pixilated fly.
 But thanks to a toggle button, you can have a backup, slower dpi easily accessible for when slight movements aren’t as necessary.
 Demanding gamers will also appreciate seven programmable buttons.

 Cons: Mac gamers, look elsewhere: Pictek has designed this for PC users only.
 In our evaluation, if it were usable with both systems, it would never be this cheap—it’s just too good for the price.